Tooloop/Tooloop-OS/README.md

 Many ideas of Tooloop OS are based on [this article](http://openframeworks.cc/ofBook/chapters/installation_up_4evr_linux.html) in the openframeworks book on keeping a linux installation up forever.
 However Tooloop tries to take the aproach one step further.

-Tooloop OS comes with a set of [management and maintenance tools](https://github.com/tooloop/Tooloop-Control) and a set of [default/example apps](https://github.com/tooloop/Tooloop-Packages).
+Tooloop OS comes with a set of [management and maintenance tools](https://github.com/tooloop/Tooloop-Control) and a set of [basic apps](https://github.com/tooloop/Tooloop-Packages).
 You can configure and control it over the network and get built-in health and confidence monitoring.

 # Who should use it?